 It’s only right and fair that we kick off this post with an absolute Zion classic.
 This is the hike that most likely led you here in the first place, right?

 Easily the most iconic hike in the park, Angels Landing is stunning, popular and treacherous in almost equal measure.
-Every year, without fail, the top section of this strenuous hike claims another life.

 The first half of the Angels Landing track is a leg-burning 1000ft ascent over a 2 mile distance, with the latter portion being made up of merciless, unforgiving switch backs.
 At this point it’s tough to know what’s worse – looking down to see where you’ve come from, or looking up to see where you still have to go.